 People with diabetes may find that engaging in stress-reducing practices can help.
-Examples of these practices include meditation, reading a favorite book, exercising, or listening to music.
+Examples of these practices include:

 Taking even a small amount of time during the day to do something enjoyable can help reduce stress for people with diabetes.

 According to a study published in the September 2010 issue of the journal Diabetes Care, only 19 percent of women and 47 percent of men with diabetes had discussed their sexual health with their doctors.

 However, sexual health problems are not inevitable with diabetes.
-The study also found that a significant number of men and women, aged 57-85, who had diabetes engaged in sexual activity between 2-3 times a week.
+The study also found that a significant number of men and women with diabetes, aged 57–85 years, engaged in sexual activity 2–3 times a week.

 People with diabetes who have concerns or questions about their sexual health should contact their endocrinologist or doctor.

 - What do I need to know to better control my diabetes?

 - What other health problems do I have that may be affecting my sexual health?

 - What medications am I taking that could be affecting my sex life?

-A doctor may also recommend that a person with diabetes who is experiencing sexual health issues should see a counselor or therapist to help improve their self-esteem and overall self-perception.
+A doctor may also recommend seeing a counselor or therapist to help improve self-esteem and overall self-perception.
 Counseling for couples can also be beneficial.

 Reaching out to a trusted healthcare professional and having an open, honest discussion with a partner can be the first steps to living a healthier life overall, with a better sex life.